Transparency

 4. Quality Management System (QMS ISO Certification) for at least One Core Process by any International Certifying Body Approved by the IATF of ISO-aligned QMS Documents

-5. System of Ranking Delivery Units and Individuals
+5. Systems of Ranking of Delivery Units

 chart_icon